29 October 2019 - Reading time: 3 Minutes

-Despite this lack of clarity, there is a lot employers can do to keep employees motivated and engaged as we head towards the UK’s postponed departure from the EU on 31 October 2019.
+Despite this lack of clarity, there is a lot employers can do to keep employees motivated and engaged as we head towards the UK’s postponed departure from the EU.
 Here are a few suggestions.

 Preparing for Brexit isn’t easy.
 But you need not struggle alone.
 SD Worx offers a range of HR and legal advice services to help your business deal with uncertainty and thrive as the Brexit story unfolds.